 What Is Penetration Testing and Why Small Businesses Need It

-Penetration testing addresses these risks by employing ethical hackers who use identical tools, techniques, and procedures as real attackers.
-These certified security professionals systematically probe your networks, applications, wireless infrastructure, and human security controls to discover weaknesses that automated vulnerability scanners cannot detect.
-The deliverable is a detailed roadmap of your security gaps with prioritized remediation steps—enabling you to fix critical vulnerabilities before criminals exploit them.
+Penetration testing addresses these risks by systematically probing your networks, applications, wireless infrastructure, and human security controls to discover weaknesses that automated scanners cannot detect.
+The deliverable is a detailed roadmap of your security gaps with prioritized remediation steps based on CVSS scoring—enabling you to fix critical vulnerabilities before criminals exploit them.

 Penetration Testing vs. Vulnerability Scanning: Critical Differences